jiriUlr/whycon-ros/README.md

 The development of this work is currently supported by the Czech Science Foundation project 17-27006Y _STRoLL_.
 In the past, the work was supported by EU within its Seventh Framework Programme project ICT-600623 _STRANDS_.
 The Czech Republic and Argentina have given support through projects 7AMB12AR022, ARC/11/11 and 13-18316P.
-We sincerely acknowledge [Jean Pierre Moreau](http://jean-pierre.moreau.pagesperso-orange.fr/infos.html) for his excellent libraries for numerical analysis that we use in our project.